AmalJossy/test-webpack-bundling/README.md

 - asset-loader -> tree-shaking works
 - string-replace-loader -> tree-shaking works

+- importing a cjs module -> cjs module is not tress shaken but other sibling modules get treeshaken

 ```
 export const methodDA = () => {
   return "from moduleD.methodDA";